PKUZHOU/dct_CNNs/README.md

 > We train the dct-input networks based on the official pretrained pytorch model

-    Resnet-18: Acc@1 69.644 Acc@5 88.982
+    Original Resnet-18: Acc@1 69.644 Acc@5 88.982

->  Load the dct-input Resnet-18 model using the pretrained weights
+>  Train the dct-input Resnet-18 model using the pretrained weights

     bash dct_train.sh